Developer Guide

 Use case ends.

-Use Case: UC06 - Remove a Tag from a Contact
+Use case: UC06 - Remove tags from a contact

 Preconditions: Application is running